jonesrussell/HuMo-genealogy/docs/MODERNIZATION.md

 # HuMo-genealogy Modernization Guide

+## Branching Strategy

+This modernization effort follows a structured branching strategy to ensure stable and manageable changes.
+See [BRANCHING.md](BRANCHING.md) for detailed information about:
+- Branch structure and naming
+- Implementation order
+- Quality gates
+- Conflict resolution
+- Documentation requirements

 ## License Compliance

 This modernization effort is carried out under the terms of the GNU General Public License v3 (GPL-3.0).
 All modifications and improvements: